In the bookwyrm/management/commands

 Quite often an instance will end up with duplicate books and authors or editions that appear as separate books when they are actually just different editions of the same work.
 This can happen because of importing editions that don’t have shared identifiers or from user mistakes.
+There also was a bug prior to version 0.7.5 which created a large number of duplicate books, editions, and authors.
 Sadly there’s no user interface to correct this for the time being, but in cases where the books are important for your instance you can use these management commands to fix some of the problems if you are using at least version 0.6.2.

 Please take extra care when using these commands because if you make a mistake there’s no way to undo it.